ryco117/fast_loaded_dice_roller/README.md

   -s, --silence-histogram
           Silence default behavior to print the total results after all sampling -d, --distribution <DISTRIBUTION> <DISTRIBUTION>...
           The distribution to sample from.
-Must have at least two non-zero weights -h, --help
+Must have at least two non-zero weights.
+If not provided, the default distribution is [0, 1, 2, 3, 4]
+  -h, --help
           Print help
   -V, --version